Ahmed949916/jeeny/README.md

 ## Assumptions 📝

-1. Simplified authentication without password hashing
-2. Text-based locations instead of geocoordinates
+1. Fake Auth for demo
-3. Polling mechanism for ride status updates (no WebSockets)
+2. Polling mechanism for ride status updates (no WebSockets)
-4. No payment integration
-5. No rating system
+3. 1 Ride at a time.

 ## Future Enhancements 🔮